-I was not, however, trying to make any sort of political statement or purposely be disrespectful by leaving my poppy on – I honestly had just forgotten it was still there.
+War is a touchy subject; naturally, I have my own opinions.
+I was not, however, trying to make a political statement or purposely be disrespectful by leaving my poppy on.
+I honestly had just forgotten it was still there.

-Why Do We Even Wear Poppies?
+Why Do We Wear Poppies?

-“…Most people don poppies about two weeks before Remembrance Day.
+“Most people don poppies about two weeks before Remembrance Day.
 But you shouldn’t be sporting them in the days afterwards, although many do, thinking it’s a sign of respect.
 The poppy is actually supposed to be left on the tomb at the place where the ceremony is held, a final sign of respect for the fallen soldiers who never came home.
 Or they can be worn for the remainder of the day.
 But once November 12th comes, the poppies should be gone.”
-[Source]

 … But The Veterans Say No, It’s Not Offensive

 As a Canadian, I wanted to see if we held the same view on the subject as the British do.
-According to the Royal Canadian Legion’s website:
+And we do!

-“When is a poppy worn? – There is no set period when the Poppy should be worn.
+“There is no set period when the poppy should be worn.
 In fact, a person may wear a Poppy at any time.
-Traditionally, however, the Poppy is worn during the Remembrance period, which is from the last Friday in October to the end of the day on 11 November.”
+Traditionally, however, the poppy is worn during the Remembrance period, which is from the last Friday in October to the end of the day on 11 November.”
 [Source]